kubeflow/website/content/en/docs/components/pipelines/user-guides/core-functions/cli.md

 +++
+title = "Use the KFP CLI"
-title = "Interact with KFP via the CLI" weight = 4
+description = "Learn how to interact with Kubeflow Pipelines using the KFP CLI." weight = 203
 +++

 {{% kfp-v2-keywords %}}